I'm a member

 Printer Friendly Version

-DESCRIPTIONByetta (exenatide) and Victoza (liraglutide), anti-hyperglycemic medications for subcutaneous (SC) injection, are incretin mimetic medications that bind and activate the human glucagon-like peptide01 (GLP-1) receptor.
+Glucagon-like peptide-1 (GLP-1) agonists are anti-hyperglycemic medications administered by subcutaneous (SC) injection.
+These medications are indicated as an adjunct to diet and exercise to improve glycemic control in patients with Type 2 diabetes.
+GLP-1 agonists are incretin mimetic medications that bind and activate the human GLP-1 receptor.
 Activation of this receptor increases glucose-dependent insulin secretion by pancreatic beta-cells, suppresses glucagon secretion, and slows gastric emptying.

-POLICYEffective 01/01/2013, step therapy is required for new start prescriptions for Byetta and Victoza when purchased at a pharmacy.
+GLP-1 agonists require step therapy when purchased at a pharmacy.
 Sampling will not be acceptable for patient being on stable therapy.

-BCBSMS covers Byetta and Victoza with prior authorization when the member meets all of the criteria for one of the following conditions:
+BCBSMS covers Victoza® and Trulicity® with prior authorization when the member meets all of the criteria for ONE of the following conditions:

-POLICY EXCEPTIONSStep therapy for Byetta/Victoza is not required for Federal Employee Program (FEP) and State Health Plan members.
+POLICY EXCEPTIONSStep therapy for GLP-1 agonists is not required for Federal Employee Program (FEP) and State Health Plan members.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.